cas-png/2AMV10-Visual-Analytics/README.md

 # Movie Analytics Dashboard

 This project is a Dash-based web application for visual analytics of movie data, including genre trends, top-rated movies, and more.
+It was made in pyton 3.10.11 and not tested on other version so please use this version.

 ## Setup Instructions